BabsBerlin/BabsBerlin/README.md

 I do not have any major projects here yet, just some small ones from stuff I did during my studies.
 Currently I am doing a Nanodegree in **Data Engineering** at Udacity, learning about super cool things like:
 - Data Modeling ✔︎
-- Data Warehouses ✔︎
+- Data Warehouses and ✔︎
-- Data Lakes ✔︎
+- Data Lakes and Spark ✔︎
 - Data Pipelines

 Happy Coding! 🚀